Habiba Islam

 Habiba Islam Pinky (born 1 June 2009) is a Bangladeshi cricketer who plays for the Bangladesh women's cricket team as a right-arm medium-fast bowler.

 International career

-In April 2024, she earned her maiden call-up for national team for the T20I series against India.
+In April 2024, she earned her maiden call-up for the national team for the T20I series against India.
 She made her Twenty20 International (T20I) debut against India on 6 May 2024.
-She became the second youngest women cricketer for Bangladesh, debuting at the age of 14.
+She became the second youngest woman cricketer for Bangladesh, debuting at the age of 14.